English as a Second Language (ESL)

 Grading Mode: Standard Letter, Pass/No Pass

 The course is third in a sequence of listening and speaking courses leading to the English proficiency needed for success in college-level courses by focusing on listening comprehension, oral communication, presentation skills, and pronunciation skills for advanced ESL students.
 Students will give various presentations to the class, take notes on advanced college-level academic lectures of a variety of disciplines, analyze and discuss those lectures with classmates, and use various communication strategies to improve their listening comprehension and oral communication skills.
 Students will conduct interviews and complete further research on academic topics for lengthy individual and/or group presentations.
-Offered for grade or pass/no pass.
-Students should complete the guided self-placement form before the first semester enrolling in an ESL course to determine which ESL course they should enroll in.
-This can be found at https://occsssp.formstack.com/forms/esl_selfplacement.
+Graded or Pass/No Pass option.
+NOT DEGREE APPLICABLE.

 Catalog Program Pages Referencing ESL A054